b3b00/cslycli/README.md

 ## usage

-There are 2 usages of csly-cli :
+There are 4 usages of csly-cli :
+  - test a parser specification against a source code.
+  - generate C# source files for CSLY.
+  - extract parser specification file from an existing lexer/parser pair C# source file.
+  - extract parser specification file from an existing .Net assembly containing a lexer/parser pair.